Learning to ride is an apprenticeship of feel.

-I am fascinated with balance and asymmetry.
-Inspired by the works of the great Masters of the past and the present, I apply their methods and principles to myself, my horses and my students and their horses.
+Inspired by the works of the great Masters of the past and the present, I apply their methods and principles to myself, my horses, my students and their horses.
 Listening to my horses and observing my students and their horses, I am always looking for feedback, searching for ways to improve knowledge and understanding.

 For me, work on the ground, riding and teaching is a continual learning process.
-I am a forever student and researcher of the art.
+I am a forever student and researcher of the art of classical dressage.

-As a student of Sylvia Loch, I began my own apprenticeship of feel, a path I had been searching for on my riding journey.
-With Sylvia’s guidance through her books and teachings on her own stallion Prazer, my own body awareness and balance improved greatly for the benefit of both my horses and myself.
-It is for this reason I am inspired to help others on their own journey in their own apprenticeship of feel.
-I also aspire to keep the works of the great Masters alive, just as they came to life for me.
-I am also Sylvia’s only Accredited Weight Aids Instructor.
+As a student of Sylvia Loch, I began my own apprenticeship of feel, a path I had been searching for my entire riding life.
+With Sylvia’s guidance through her books and lessons on her own stallion Prazer, my own body awareness and balance improved greatly for the benefit of both my horses and myself.
+I want to share this with my students.
+I am able to successfully teach through my own experiences.
+I endeavour to try to connect with my student, to understand their way of thinking so I can adapt my teaching to their individual needs.

 Groundwork, Lungeing and Work In Hand